Position: Scientist, AgResearch Lincoln and AgResearch Winchmore.

 Following this, he was a tutor in zoology at Adelaide University, which, for a young man from a farming background, was useful to observe the variety of solutions that the animal kingdom have to survive in an enormous range of environments as sometimes we forget that livestock need to first live in their environment and then produce something for us to harvest.

 A brief period of work in the physics of wool fibres when he first came to AgResearch in New Zealand was followed by other work in wool and leather quality traits.
-For the last 13 years, his experience in stress hormones, insects (particularly blowflies) and sheep breeding has been devoted to improving sheep welfare while reducing the costs of farming sheep.
+During his years at AgResearch, his experience in stress hormones, insects (particularly blowflies) and sheep breeding has been devoted to improving sheep welfare while reducing the costs of farming sheep.

 David and his wife Susie own a lifestyle block with some forestry of pines and wattle, and of course, sheep are a feature of this farm.
 They run a flock of sheep in partnership with another family, and these are called Bo Hipi – ‘Bo’ is based on the French word ‘beau’ for beautiful, and ‘hipi’ is the Māori word for sheep.